KatWilson/SoundCloudGroupManager/README.md

 /// RELEASE INFO
 ////////////////////////////////

-I will release update every two weeks, sundays untill the prject is finished.
+I will release update every two weeks, sundays untill the project is finished.

 I will try to release working modules so you can comsume this project from the start.